History of leprosy: Historical treatments

 The disease was known in Ancient Greece as elephantiasis (elephantiasis graecorum).

 At various times blood was considered to be a treatment either as a beverage or as a bath; sometimes the blood of children or virgins was required, suggesting associations of ritual purity.
 Europeans associated this practice with the Ancient Egyptians, but it appears to have been developed independently in China.
 This practice was used until at least 1790, when the use of dog blood was mentioned in De Secretis Naturae.
 Paracelsus recommended the use of lamb's blood, and blood from dead bodies was sometimes used.

 Snakes were also used, according to Pliny, Aretaeus of Cappadocia, and Theodorus.
 Gaucher recommended treatment with cobra venom.
 Boinet, in 1913, tried increasing doses of bee stings (up to 4000).
 Scorpions and frogs were used occasionally instead of snakes.
 The excreta of Anabas (the climbing fish) was also tried.

 Alternative treatments included scarification with or without the addition of irritants including arsenic and hellebore.
 Castration was also practiced in the Middle Ages.

 A common pre-modern treatment of leprosy was chaulmoogra oil.
 The oil has long been used in India as an Ayurvedic medicine for the treatment of leprosy and various skin conditions.
 It has also been used in China and Burma.
 It was introduced to the West by Frederic John Mouat, a professor at Bengal Medical College.
 He tried the oil as an oral and topical agent in two cases of leprosy and reported significant improvements in an 1854 paper.

 This paper caused some confusion.
 Mouat indicated that the oil was the product of a tree Chaulmoogra odorata, which had been described in 1815 by William Roxburgh, a surgeon and naturalist, while he was cataloging the plants in the East India Company's botanical garden in Calcutta.
 This tree is also known as Gynocardia odorata.
 For the rest of the 19th century, this tree was thought to be the source of the oil.
 In 1901, Sir David Prain identified the chaulmoogra seeds of the Calcutta bazaar and of the Paris and London apothecaries as coming from Taraktogenos kurzii, which is found in Burma and Northeast India.
-The oil mentioned in the Ayurvedic texts was determined to be from the tree Hydnocarpus wightiana, known as Tuvakara in Sanskrit and chaulmugra in Hindi and Persian.
+The oil mentioned in the Ayurvedic texts was determined to be from the tree Hydnocarpus wightianus, known as Tuvakara in Sanskrit and chaulmugra in Hindi and Persian.